-Switch provides its clients with a Sustainability Certificate for using 100% renewable energy within our technology ecosystem.
-This certificate demonstrates that Switch has retired Renewable Energy

-Credits (RECs) on behalf of our clients, enabling them to designate their energy consumption from any Switch data center as 100% renewable.
-These RECs comply with Greenpeace's principles of locality, additionality, and sustainability; and were generated by Nevada solar farms.
+Switch provides its clients with a Sustainability Certificate for using 100% renewable energy within our technology ecosystem, certified by ISO 50001.
+This certificate demonstrates that Switch has retired Renewable Energy Credits (RECs) on behalf of our clients, enabling them to designate their energy consumption from any Switch data center as 100% renewable.
+These RECs comply with Greenpeace's principles of locality, additionality and sustainability; and are generated by Nevada solar farms.